IS IT RUDE, IS IT MEAN, OR IS IT BULLYING?

 Because Everything Isn't Bullying

 We know that bullying is real at our school, and we remain committed to addressing it when it occurs.
 At the same time, the word “bullied” has become a real hot button.
 As we deal with bullying reports, it is becoming clear that many unpleasant exchanges between students are now being labeled “bullying.”
-As a fellow School Counselor has put it, “it is a word that is increasingly used to describe any situation where a student has gotten their feelings hurt whether intentionally or not.
-Parents and students utter this word and we spring into action to investigate their report of bullying.
+As a fellow School Counselor has put it, “it is a word that is increasingly used to describe any situation where a student has gotten their feelings hurt, whether intentionally or not.
+Parents and students utter this word and we spring into action to investigate their reports of bullying.
 Our students have learned they can instantly control any situation and shift the focus of teachers, and especially parents, from their troubles if they claim they are being bullied.”
 Being “bullied” in these instances may become a student’s excuse for low grades, conflict with other students, and a poor attitude in general.
 It is also important to note, at the middle school level, it is not uncommon after a bullying allegation is made by a student and an investigation has occurred, that it is determined that the student who is making the allegation is also engaging in harassing behavior.
 We call this bully on bully behavior, as displayed when students continuously name call one another, and one then tells on the other.

-As Fairhope Middle School Counselors, we often have students who come to us to report “bullying” in that another student is “talking bad about me behind my back.”
+As Fairhope Middle School Counselors, we often have students who come to us to report “bullying” because another student is “talking bad about me behind my back.”
 We strive to help students understand that they can’t control gossip, and that they need to practice coping skills and ignore this behavior.
 In fact, we tell them that true friends don’t tell others about negative things people say about them.
 Students in 8th grade are asked during their Counselor orientation, “How many of you have ever heard an adult talk negatively about people behind their back?”
 Almost every student raises his/her hand.
 The point is made that this will happen throughout their lives, and that they can learn to handle this on their own, that no adult intervention is necessary.
-When parents remove every obstacle, or solve every problem for their children, this may prevent them from developing self-confidence, problem solving skills, and resilience.
+When parents remove every obstacle, or solve every problem for their children, this may prevent them from developing self-confidence, problem-solving skills, and resilience.
 When children are not given the opportunity to develop these invaluable life skills, they may begin to see the world through the eyes of a “victim”, blame others, and not take responsibility for their own feelings and behavior.
-Students with a victim mentality when asked about bullying, will often respond that “everyone” bullies them.
+Students with a victim mentality, when asked about bullying, will often respond that “everyone” bullies them.

 In summary, harassment/bullying is a legitimate concern in every school, including Fairhope Middle.
 It is a real problem with real victims.
 There are students in schools who may be afraid to come to school, find it difficult to concentrate on their work, and feel isolated and depressed because of the constant abuse of a school bully.
-However, it is evident that both students and their parents are at times having difficulty discerning what is and what is not bullying.
+However, it is evident that both students and their parents at times have difficulty discerning what is and what is not bullying.
 In 2012, Signe Whitson, a Licensed Social Worker and School Counselor, wrote an article entitled, “Is it Rude, Is it Mean, or Is it Bullying” where she defines the differences.

 Below is information adapted from her article by the Michigan Department of Education.
-At Fairhope Middle School, we do talk with our students about this topic during our Anti-bullying assembly, however, we need your help.
+At Fairhope Middle School, we do talk with our students about this topic during our Anti-bullying assembly.
+However, we need your help.
 Please use every opportunity you have to help your children understand the difference between rude, mean, and bullying behavior.
 Baldwin County defines harassment as a continuous pattern of intentional behavior.
-We do want students to continue to report bullying, however, we also want them to develop the coping skills necessary to deal with rudeness and meanness in the world in which we live.
+We do want students to continue to report bullying.
+However, we also want them to develop the coping skills necessary to deal with rudeness and meanness in the world in which we live.

 Rude vs. Mean vs. Bullying: Defining the Differences